zation/threshold/components.md

 ###### API

 * onSave: Must have when this component is used to add thredshold.
 A callback when the user saves the new thredshold during adding.
+The new thredshold will be the parameter of the callback.
 * onRemove: Must have when this component is used to edit thredshold.
 A callback when the user removes the thredshold during editing.
+The thredshold instance to be removed will be the parameter of the callback.
 * threshold: Must have when this component is used to edit thredshold.
 The threshold instance which is edting by the user.
 * index: Must have both for editing and adding.
 The index of this component in the views maybe order by a special way, for example: from time, operator, warning number and so on.